Soldiers of the American Revolution

 Throughout the 20th century, Racine County continued to evolve.
 It experienced ups and downs with economic recessions and industrial shifts.
 The county's manufacturing sector remained vital, but diversified into new industries such as automotive parts, food processing, and healthcare.
 Today, Racine County is a vibrant community with a strong economy, diverse cultural heritage, and a commitment to growth and sustainability.
 It boasts a rich history that continues to shape its present and future.

-This timeline provides a concise overview of the key events in the history of Racine County, Wisconsin.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Racine County, Wisconsin.

 • 1834 - Racine County is officially established and organized